 - NEW: Visual representation of results from the study.
 Click below to expand the images or cliquer ici pour la version française.

 Housing and Indigenous peoples’ health: A knowledge synthesis of research and housing initiatives in support of practice, policy, and advocacy

-This knowledge synthesis project will assess the state of the evidence linking housing conditions to health for Indigenous peoples and the range of housing interventions implemented in Indigenous communities in Canada and similar countries.
-This project is lead by Prof. Riva, in collaboration with Prof. Christopher Fletcher, Suzanne Bruneau head of the Aboriginal Health Unit at the Institut national de santé publique du Québec, decision makers from Indigenous public health and housing organizations, and national and international researchers.
+This knowledge synthesis project will assess the state of the evidence linking housing conditions to health for Indigenous peoples as well as the range of housing interventions implemented in Indigenous communities in Canada and similar countries.
+This project is lead by Prof. Riva in collaboration with Prof. Christopher Fletcher, Suzanne Bruneau - head of the Aboriginal Health Unit at the Institut national de santé publique du Québec, decision makers from Indigenous public health and housing organizations, and national and international researchers.
 This project will provide decision makers and communities with information to support and inform decisions on housing and health issues in their regions.

 Housing, access to health care, education, and employment among First Nations living on- and off-reserve: moving evidence to policy

-This project will conduct policy-amenable research on, and translation of research about, the links between housing conditions and access to health care, education, and employment for First Nations living on reserve in the province of Quebec, and in metropolitan areas across Canada (off-reserve).
-It will also examine indigenous housing policies implemented in Canada and elsewhere, and analysed for their applicability in the Montreal census metropolitan area.
+This project conducts policy-amenable research on, and translation of research about, the links between housing conditions and access to health care, education, and employment for First Nations living on reserve in the province of Quebec, and in metropolitan areas across Canada (off-reserve).
+It also examines indigenous housing policies implemented in Canada and elsewhere, and analyzes them for their applicability in the Montreal census metropolitan area.